TV journalist Vipin Chandh dies of COVID-19 | Politics

-Television journalist Vipin Chandh, the chief reporter of Manorama News here, died of COVID-19 related complications in the city early on Sunday, his family said.
+Television journalist Vipin Chandh, the chief reporter of Mathrubhumi News here, died of COVID-19 related complications in the city early on Sunday, his family said.

 He was 42 and is survived by his wife and child.